-This small traverse flute has a body made mainly of ABS, a modern polymer that is widely used because of its high strength and because it provides excellent acoustic characteristics for wind instrument making.
+This small transverse flute has a body made mainly of ABS, a modern polymer that is widely used because of its high strength and because it provides excellent acoustic characteristics for wind instrument making.
 The mechanics and head are made of nickel and nickel silver, which guarantees greater durability and resistance throughout the entire length of the musical instrument.

 The Yamaha Piccolo is designed in a conventional and modern way.
-It does not incorporate wood in its components, but features a mixture of ABS and nickel silver.
+It doesn't incorporate wood in its components, but features a mixture of ABS and nickel silver.
 The mechanism is in E, the most common of all, and is tuned in C in the contemporary form, as opposed to the D sharp of antiquity.